-Preparing billings, cash flow reports, payroll reports, balance sheets, forecasting future incomes are some of the common duties of an accountant while filing taxes for a company.
+Preparing invoices, payroll reports, cash flow reports, balance sheets, forecasting future incomes are some of the common duties of an accountant while filing taxes for a company.
 The first skill required for an accountant is that he or she should feel comfortable crunching numbers, irrespective of the tools in possession from a basic calculator to advanced ERP (Enterprise Resource Planning) software.

 Presenting financial reports in an easy-to-understand manner while following Generally Accepted Accounting Principles (GAAP) / International Financial Reporting Standards (IFRS) requires training for which candidates enroll for professional courses including CA and CFA.